The Accusation Maybe False, But the Consequences are Very Real

 3. Follow All Court Orders

 In many domestic assault cases, the judge will order the accused to have “no contact” with the alleged victim or their children or place other restrictions and limitations on the accused’s rights.
 Such protective or “restraining” orders can keep you from seeking your kids or prohibit you from going to your own home.

 When you know that you are falsely accused of assault, these restrictions can be infuriating and painful.
 But as unjust and unfair as such an order may be, violating its terms will not make things better.
 If you ignore or violate any no-contact order or order of protection, you do so at your own peril.
 Breaching a court order can itself subject you to additional penalties on top of the assault charges you already face.

 There will be a time and place to fight a protective order.
 Once you’ve retained a criminal defense attorney, they can take the appropriate and necessary steps to lift or modify the order as part of their overall efforts to fight the assault charges and protect your rights.

 Of all the mistakes you can make after being falsely accused of assault by your spouse or significant other, trying to handle the situation on your own may be the worst.
-Without an experienced domestic violence defense attorney protecting your rights and guiding you through the next steps, you could cost yourself the chance of a domestic violence case dismissal.
+Without an experienced assault lawyer protecting your rights and guiding you through the next steps, you could cost yourself the chance of a case dismissal.

-If you face false charges of assault, please contact James Newby today to arrange for your free initial consultation.
+If you face false charges of assault, please contact James Newby Law today.